xbard-C42/xbard-C42/README.md

 I'm choosing the latter.
 Join me? ✨

-My approach to Licencing is protective, designed to get me in the rooms I need to access!
+My approach to Licensing is protective, designed to get me in the rooms I need to access!

 ---